uc-cdis/gen3utils/README.md

 ## Portal Configuration (gitops.json) validation

 Validate a `gitops.json` file against the dictionary URL specified in a `manifest.json` file and an etlMapping.yaml file.
-Adds a comment to a pull request listing all the errors encounter when validating against etlMapping.yaml
+Adds a comment to a pull request listing all the errors encountered when validating against etlMapping.yaml
 ```
 gen3utils validate-portal-config etlMapping.yaml manifest.json gitops.json <username>/<repository> <pull request number>
 ```